 After we have finished installing the balusters, our deck stair railings look as you can see in the image.

 Thank you for reading our project on how to build deck stair railings and we recommend you to check out the rest of our articles.
-If you liked our projects, spread our projects by liking us on Facebook or by tweeting them.
+Feel free to LIKE and SHARE our project, by using the social media widgets.
+SUBSCRIBE to be the first that gets our latest projects.